-Equal Pay For Women- Not in Prince William County, Virginia
+Equal Pay For Women in 2017- Not in Prince William County, Virginia

 Voting to approve the proclamation were Supervisors Martin Nohe (Coles District), John Jenkins(Neabsco District), Maureen Caddigan (Potomac District) and Frank Principi (Woodbridge District) who also sponsored the proclamation.
 They understand that Pay inequality isn’t just a women’s issue; it is a family issue.
 Recent research has found that 50 percent of households with children include a mother who is either the sole or primary earner for her family.